Is Casa Milà Worth It in 2026? Honest Review + Tips

 The Main Apartment

-The tour starts on the fourth floor of the apartment building in the restored Main Apartment.
+The Casa Milà interior tour starts on the fourth floor of the apartment building in the restored Main Apartment.

-It’s fully furnished in early 20th-century style, offering a glimpse into what life was like for Barcelona’s upper-class families during that era.
+It’s fully furnished in early 20th-century style, which gives you a glimpse into what life was like for Barcelona’s upper-class families during that era.

 Each room is really well-preserved, and you’ll see the main living room with high ceilings and decorative chandeliers, as well as a study with an ornate desk and furniture.